 Transfer to through methanol series to 100% methanol and store overnight at -20°C

-After this we rehydrate them through another methanol:PBS series and transfer to 80% glycerol for imaging.
+After this, samples were rehydrated through another methanol:PBS series and transfer to 80% glycerol for imaging.
 The in situ stains were imaged on a SMZ1270 Nikon extended focus microscope (Plan Apo 1x) with a Nikon DS-Fi1 camera.

 Statistical analysis

 All statistical tests were performed in GraphPad® Prism.
 Survival curves were analysed by log-rank test (Mantel-Cox).
 Strain ratios and bacterial loads were compared using a non-parametric Mann-Whitney test.
-Multiple t-tests were performed to compare in vivo bacterial dynamics.
+Multiple t-tests with Bonferroni correction were performed to compare in vivo bacterial dynamics.
 A non-parametric Kolmogorov-Smirnov test and Fisher test were performed to compare the distribution of strain ratios.
 Non-parametric Kruskall-Wallis and Dunn's tests were performed to compare three samples or more.

 Chapter 3: The effect of antibiotics on S. aureus population dynamics during infection